Belan-Mihail/tanks-battle/README.md

 ### Start page display

 - When the user run the program this area is displayed
+- it consists of user verification, authorization and new user registration functions
+- The user is also prompted to enter his login
+- User stories covered: 1

+### Start game display

+- When the user run the program this area is displayed
 - It consists in a small welcome message explaining the essence of the game
 - The user is also prompted to enter his name or nickname
-- User stories covered: 1, 2
+- User stories covered: 2

 <details><summary>Start page display</summary>
 <img src="">